Claire22m/my_java_respository/README.md

 # MY JAVA RESPOSITOR

 This repository contains several activities and projects related to programming, GUI development, and system implementation.
 Each activity is organized into separate folders for clarity.
-Below is a detailed description of each activity, including its purpose, key features, and relevant information to understand the code base
+Below is a detailed description of each activity, including its purpose and key features to understand the code base

 ---